polterguy/phosphorusfive/README.md

 like to install, you might also need some sort of GnuPG environment wrapper.
 I personally use the [GPG Suite](https://gpgtools.org/) for my Mac.
 Which you'd like to use, depends upon your main operating system - But it must be something that is compatible with _"GPG"_ or "GNU Privacy Guard"_.

-In addition, you might need to install MySQL if you'd like to use MySQL, either in your own applications, or in Sephia Five, Sulphur Five or Camphora.
+In addition, you might need to install MySQL if you'd like to use MySQL, either in your own applications, or in Sephia Five, Sulphur Five or Camphora, etc.

+However, the absolutely easiest way of getting started, is actually to start out with a Linux server, and simply execute the installation script which can be found [here](https://github.com/polterguy/phosphorusfive/releases).
+This might sound absurd for the uninitiated, but for the most parts, you actually don't need an IDE to create your own apps in Phosphorus Five!

 ## More dox